 Verisign Logo

-In 2010, the digital certificate verification business was sold, prompting Verisign’s visual identity change.
+In 2010, the digital certificate verification business was sold, prompting Verisign to change its visual identity.
 The new logo appeared in 2012.
 Unlike the previous one, it is divided into two parts: the emblem and the word mark.
 The top half shows a blue circle with an annular border.
-It has a gradient – a transition from light gray to dark gray.
-Inside is a white symbol, which consists of an isosceles trapezoid placed at an acute angle, and a rhombus adjacent to the trapezoid on the right side.
+It has a gradient, a transition from light gray to dark gray.
+Inside is a white symbol consisting of an isosceles trapezoid at an acute angle, with a rhombus adjacent to it on the right.
 Together, these two shapes form a “V” with a triangular cut.

 Directly below the graphic sign is the brand name.
 Now it is completely gray; all letters are converted to uppercase and written in a standard bold sans-serif font.
 The clear symmetry of the glyphs corresponds to the geometric shape of the elements above the word “VERISIGN.”